Hybrid Synergy Drive: Generation 1 (Toyota Hybrid System)

-There has been a continuous, gradual improvement in the specific capacity of the traction battery.
+The Toyota Hybrid System uses a high-voltage battery pack, ranging between 276 and 288 V. There has been a continuous, gradual improvement in the specific capacity of the traction battery.
 The original Prius used shrink-wrapped 1.2 volt D cells, and all subsequent THS/HSD vehicles have used custom 7.2 V battery modules mounted in a carrier.